sigma-s/100-Days-of-Code/log.md

 ### Days 97: Sunday May 29, 2017

 **Today's Progress**
-- continued through fCC Beta Javascript section
+- Continued through fCC Beta Javascript section

 **Thoughts**
+Another late coding session = Sleepy Jones :sleeping: so this will be a quick yet impactful post about a man who has been fooled twice by the same concept.

-Sleepy Jones so this will be quick.
-I can't believe I got stuck on the SAME mistake from the original FCC Manipulating Complex Objects challenge.
-And I made the SAME mistake of forgetting a comma between objects in an array.
+I can't believe I got stuck on the SAME mistake from the original Free Code Camp challenge [Manipulating Complex Objects](https://www.freecodecamp.com/challenges/manipulating-complex-objects).
+Even worse, I made the SAME mistake of forgetting a comma between objects in an array.

+<img src="https://pbs.twimg.com/media/C7fkiSpXkAEEdsn.jpg" alt="JSON Missing Comma">

 I better not EVER forget that again.
 I'm going to have nightmares of arrays with no commas :grimacing:.
-I will become the COMMA, KING.
-Goodnight! ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, `#CommaCity`
+I vow to become **The COMMA, KING.** `console.log("Goodnight");` ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, `#CommaCity`

-<img src="https://pbs.twimg.com/media/C7fkiSpXkAEEdsn.jpg" alt="JSON Missing Comma">

 **Link to tweet** [MightyJoeW Day 97](https://twitter.com/MightyJoeW/status/869398932421578752)